 You may be required to show proof of immunization to your lab site before you will be permitted to work in a cooperating laboratory or perform your clinical rotation.
-These documents are in your Verified Credentials account.
+These documents could be kept in your Castle Branch account.

 General Laboratory Safety